-Earl Watson Reportedly Fired by Suns After 0-3 Start to Season
+Earl Watson Fired by Suns After 0-3 Start; Jay Triano to Be Interim Coach

-Earl Watson Reportedly Fired by Suns After 0-3 Start to SeasonOctober 22, 2017
+Earl Watson Fired by Suns After 0-3 Start; Jay Triano to Be Interim CoachOctober 22, 2017

-The Phoenix Suns reportedly fired head coach Earl Watson on Sunday following an 0-3 start to the 2017-18 season, according to ESPN.com's Adrian Wojnarowski.
+The Phoenix Suns announced they fired head coach Earl Watson on Sunday following an 0-3 start to the 2017-18 season.

+Associate head coach Jay Triano will be the interim coach.
+ESPN.com's Adrian Wojnarowski first reported the news of the firing.

+Watson, who took over the job midway through the 2015-16 campaign after Jeff Hornacek was jettisoned, went 33-85 over two-and-a-half seasons in the desert.

 The reported move came a shade over an hour after Suns point guard Eric Bledsoe seemingly tweeted his displeasure with the franchise: